srv/cpr_robots_driver/README.md

 ROS stack to drive the CPR robots Slider and Mover4, packages cpr_robots_hwinterface and cpr_robots_teleop BSD license.

 --> Attention!
 Current version does not support communication with Checksum to the USB2CAN bridge.
-Will be updated in the next days.
-April 21st, 2013
+Will be updated!

 Current Version
 -----------------